CYchang990148/hw3_quick_sort/README.md

 }
 ```
 + Initialize a temporary variable "temp" with the value stored at the memory location to which pointer "a" points.
++ The value at the memory location pointed to by pointer "a" is assigned the value at the memory location pointed to by pointer b).
 ### partition function
 ```
 int partition(int array[], int start, int end){